microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 mvn clean install -Dmaven.test.skip=true
 ```

+> *If you are in a Powershell window, you will need to escape any arguments that start with a hyphen, using a backtick as follows:*
+>
+>     mvn clean install `-Dmaven.test.skip=true
+>
+> *This also applies to the other commands in this document.*

 ### Install Microsoft Azure Storage libraries for Java
 - Clone [Microsoft Azure Storage libraries for Java](https://github.com/Azure/azure-storage-java)
 - Use the following command to install the package into the local Maven store.
 This will allow us to easily add it as a reference in the Storm project in a later step.